Im-Rises/cTwinPrimeNumberParallel/README.md

 ## Description

-This is a simple program that calculates the twin prime numbers in a given range.
+This is a simple program that calculates the prime and twin prime numbers in a given range.
 It uses the parallel programming library MPI to parallelize the calculation.

+The Prime algorithm is based on the Sieve of Eratosthenes.
+The original algorithm from Peter Pacheco for its book `from Parallel Programming in C with MPI and OpenMP` is modified to work with small ranges and another version to work with prime numbers.

 ## Algorithm